The Battlefield: Plot

 Two heroes emerged in the final years of the Qin dynasty.
 They are Lau Bong and Hung Yu.
 Both of them were initially close friends, but later became rivals in a power struggle for supremacy over China historically known as the Chu–Han Contention.

 Hon Sun meets Cheung Leung by coincidence and they strike up a friendship.
 Hon Sun remains on Hung Yu's side while Cheung Leung decides to serve Lau Bong.
 Not long later, Hon Sun leaves Hung Yu and is introduced to Lau Bong by Siu Ho.
 Hon Sun and Cheung Leung work together to help Lau Bong achieve his dream of ruling China.

-Yuk Dip-yee is a former imperial spy who was sent to assassinate Hung Yu.
-However, she falls in love with Hung Yu and is unable to bring herself to kill him.
+Yuk Dip-yee is a Qin spy sent to investigate the Hung family being suspected of rebellion.
+However, she falls in love with Hung Yu and is unable to bring herself to betray him.
 She eventually dies at the hands of Hung Yu's uncle, Hung Leung.
 Subsequently, a beauty called Consort Yu appears and becomes the subject of a love rivalry between Hung Yu and Lau Bong.
 Hung Yu eventually wins Consort Yu's heart.
 In anger, Lau Bong marries Lui Chi, intending to use her father to help him deal with Hung Yu.
 This marks the beginning of the war between Lau Bong and Hung Yu.